tonikelope/coronapoker/README.md

 - It is possible to pause the game at any time and add new players.
 - Customizable: create and share your MODs with custom decks and cinematics.
 - Cross platform.
-- Secure by design with a (modest and homemade) anticheat module.
+- (Paranoid) secure by design with a (modest and homemade) anticheat module.

 ## GET CORONAPOKER